badrap/docs.badrap.io/docs/faq.md

 You can find a longer answer in our [privacy policy](./privacy.md).
 We improve our service based on usage statistics, just like all other Internet websites out there.
-Our difference is that we constantly try to think how we could improve your privacy even more when using the service.
+Our difference is that we continuously try to think about how we could improve your privacy even more when using the service.

 A quick demonstration about this.
 We use Google Analytics to collect statistics about our visitors, just like other web sites.
-Statistics are important to us, so that we can improve the service.
+Statistics are important to us so that we can improve the service.
 Here's how you can prevent us from collecting your visitor analytics.

 You can block our analytics by using an adblocker extension in your web browser.
 For instance, uBlock Origin is a good extension to use with Google Chrome.
-For mobile devices you can use a privacy-oriented browser such as Ghostery or Firefox Focus.
+For mobile devices, you can use a privacy-oriented browser such as Ghostery or Firefox Focus.
 Now that we told you this, please allow our site analytics in the privacy tool of your choice and block everything else. :)